COBRA (Consolidated Omnibus Budget Reconciliation Act)

 Staying up-to-date on the most recent changes in healthcare legislation and employment practices to keep your company compliant can be a daunting task for any HR professional.
-As an extension of your HR department, CPI is here to assist in ensuring you remain compliant with federal regulations under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+As an extension of your HR department, CPI is here to help make sure you remain compliant with federal regulations under the Consolidated Omnibus Budget Reconciliation Act (COBRA).

 COBRA Administration Services